altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 And rest after that had been done.<br/>
 Regis showed a face of resignation.<br/>
 "… This is already the era of rifles.
 I hope the Généralissime won’t rush onto the frontlines again."<br/>
 "You are right.
-But… my grandfather often said “No matter what era it is, you can’t neglect training with the spear.”
-“A commander who isn’t confident in their own abilities would hesitate during crucial moments.”"<br/>
+But… my grandfather often said "No matter what era it is, you can’t neglect training with the spear."
+"A commander who isn’t confident in their own abilities would hesitate during crucial moments.""<br/>
 Marion’s grandfather was the late Lieutenant General Barguesonne, a renowned general with years of experience under his belt.<br/>
 In contrast, Regis would even hit his own knee when he wielded a sword, so his confidence was really low.<br/>
 And he did hesitate when faced with an important decision.<br/>